act65/FAT/README.md

     a, b  .  e,  f   =  a(e) + b(g), a(f) + b(h)
     c, d     g,  h   =  c(e) + d(g), c(f) + d(h)

-Potential uses
+Potential uses?
 * Could be used to easily build computational graphs (e.g. in tensorflow).
 * The structure of common neural network, like CNNs, RNNs, ResNets, show some interesting patterns when represented with FAT.
-See [this]() for some examples.
+See [this](https://github.com/act65/FAT/blob/master/Examples.ipynb) for some examples.
 * ??

 # To-do